Leucothoe axillaris 'Squazam'

 A compact shrub grown for its amazing narrow, glossy green foliage; pretty clusters of urn-shaped white flowers compliment the interesting foliage; the stems have a zigzag pattern; best in part-shade

 Squirt Fetterbush is blanketed in stunning racemes of white flowers along the branches from mid to late spring.
-It has attractive green foliage.
-The glossy narrow leaves are highly ornamental and turn an outstanding burgundy in the fall.
-The fruit is not ornamentally significant.
+It has attractive green evergreen foliage.
+The glossy narrow leaves are highly ornamental and turn an outstanding burgundy in the fall, which persists throughout the winter.

 Squirt Fetterbush is a multi-stemmed evergreen shrub with a shapely form and gracefully arching branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.